 Taste the rice balls at Faiccos’s Italian Specialties.

 Save room for a slice of pizza or 2.
-Visit Bleecker Street Pizza for a margarita slice that was named “best pizza” by the Food Network.
+Visit Bleecker Street Pizza for a margarita slice Food Network named “best pizza.”
 Then, pass the old Italian church on the corner of Bleecker Street and cross over 6th Avenue on your way to Macdougal Street.

 At 111 Macdougal Street taste an artichoke slice at the aptly named Artichoke Pizza.
 You simply cannot leave Greenwich Village without tasting it!
 The artichokes are chopped up super finely or pureed and mixed with a creamy, cheesy concoction of pizza heaven.
 The crust is doubled for extra crunchiness.